project-zot/project-zot.github.io/docs/articles/monitoring.md

 > The zxp module does not have Prometheus integration.
 >
 > The zxp module is not needed with a full zot image.

+### Authorization

+The server supports configuring authorization for the endpoint used for metrics, in both the zot minimal image, and the image including the metrics extension.
+For more details see the authentication and authorization article.